TVSD 1:1 Initiative

 The TWIN VALLEY SCHOOL DISTRICT in conjunction with its mission to promote a supportive, challenging, and collaborative learning environment for today's students has embarked on the careful planning stages towards the goal of providing every student from grades 5-12 with a mobile device.
 The primary focus of this 1:1 Initiative is enhancing teaching and learning in our classrooms by integrating strategies to promote 21st Century skills and deeper learning outcomes into curriculum and instruction for our students.

-Our story of "going 1:1" started in 2016 when we began our commitment to using the Google platform as a serious learning tool.
+Our story of "going 1:1" began in 2016 with our commitment to using the Google platform as a serious learning tool.
 Before long, our teachers found that Google provided a terrific environment for storing teaching and learning materials, and sharing them among their peers, but more importantly with their students.
 Teachers at all levels have found a place for using the Google apps, but our secondary teachers have woven Google apps and extensions into their everyday routine with their students.
 While we let this organically grow throughout the Middle School and High School, it became clear that needing a device that integrated with the Google platform would be necessary.
 Enter Chromebook carts!

 During school years 16-17 and 17-18, we introduced Chromebooks stored on carts throughout the High School, and Middle School.
 Each cart contains a classroom-set.
 By the time we ended the 17-18 school year we introduced department and grade-level specific carts providing as many class-sets as we could.
 Popularity in using the carts grew with each passing month, so it became clear that providing a device per student was an effective direction to pursue.